johngage/critical-infrastructure/content/home/hero.md

 <br>

-## Resources to Support Research and Teaching About Critical Infrastructure In A Time Of Climate Crisis: Initial Steps
+# Needed Resources to Support Research and Teaching About Critical Infrastructure In A Time Of Climate Crisis
 * Build data and data analysis surveying all components of critical infrastructure
 * Create near and long-term policy analysis for all who own, invest in, design, build, operate, regulate, work in, or rely upon critical infrastructure.
 * Develop curriculum for all elements of the critical infrastructure community, both in-person and on-line: utility management; journalists; regulators; operators;